Advanced chat using node.js and socket.io – Episode 2

 a=ssrc:2160303907 label:ZnmeTGwKdfmIroYzED3XNP5j57oqkZ1OfvBAv0

-Once all the connections are established, the remote video will receive the stream from the local video object -- this is enabled by the gotRemoteStream() function.
+Once all connections are established, the remote video receives the stream from the local video object via the gotRemoteStream() function.

-Now comes probably the most complicated bit.
-Setting up a signalling server that will emit messages between connected clients therefore allowing two separate instances to share the stream.
-In this post I'm going to explain how a standalone signalling server would work and in the next post, I will try my best to explain how I have merged the chat server functionality with the previously mentioned signalling server's functionality to have one, enclosed solution.
+Now the tricky part.
+Setting up a signalling server that emits messages between connected clients, allowing two separate instances to share a stream.
+In this post I’ll explain how a standalone signalling server works.
+In the next post, I’ll cover how to merge the chat server functionality with the signalling server into one enclosed solution.

 DataConnection